alankrantas/tensorflow-cuda-gpu-devcontainer/README.md

 +-----------------------------------------------------------------------------------------+
 ```

-> Although `nvidia-smi` tells us the current NVIDIA driver uses CUDA `12.4`, it doesn't mean Tensorflow supports it.
+> Although `nvidia-smi` informed us the current NVIDIA driver uses CUDA `12.4`, it doesn't mean Tensorflow supports it.
 This is why using `tensorflow[and-cuda]` is easier to use existing NVIDIA CUDA/cuDNN images.

 Then open a new terminal (`Terminal` -> `New Terminal`) to test if the Tensorflow detects the GPU correctly: